krobelus/rate-experiments/README.md

-[^rupee-parsing]: Both `rupee` and `DRAT-trim` use a fixed-size hash table to locate deleted clauses but `rupee`'s is smaller by one order of magnitude, which may explain most of the difference in performance.
+[^rupee-parsing]: Both `rupee` and `DRAT-trim` use a fixed-size hash table to locate deleted clauses but `rupee`'s is smaller by one order of magnitude, which may explain parts of the difference in performance.

 Additionally `rupee` does not use core-first unit propagation while the other checkers do.